Big Brother Canada season 7: Reception

-Compared to the two former seasons, Big Brother Canada 7 received mixed to negative reviews from both fans and critics of the show, with most labelling it as the worst season in the show's history.
+Compared to the previous seasons, Big Brother Canada 7 received mixed to negative reviews from both fans and critics of the show, with most labelling it as the worst season in the show's history.
 The main criticism includes the lack of strategy, gameplay, and entertainment with only one alliance dominating the season.
 However, the gameplay of Dane Rupert, Anthony Douglas and Adam Pike were praised, with some considered them as three of the ten best players in Big Brother Canada history, with Rupert being called as the greatest in the show's history by some and called as one of the greatest winners in BBCan's history.

 Justin Carriero of The Young Folks called Big Brother Canada 7 the most lackluster season of Big Brother Canada.
 Carriero noted that the season had a great setup to be an amazing season; however the Pretty Boys alliance, made up of Adam Pike, Anthony Douglas, Dane Rupert, and Mark Drelich, which ran the entire season and controlled every eviction vote, made the season repetitive and boring.
 He also added that many of the other HouseGuests were not strategic and had a lack of gameplay.
 In his conclusion, he stated, "Big Brother Canada 7 started with fire before flickering out into smoke by the season's end."